offalynne/Input/docs/10.0/Plug-in-Trigger-Effects.md

 |`strength`     |number  |Strength of trigger effect, between 0 and 1                                           |
 |`[playerIndex]`|integer |Player to target.
 If not specified, player 0 is used                                  |

+Sets a weapon effect for the specified trigger

 #### **Example**

 ```gml